 Related: Educational Family Nature Fun

 Keep It Simple

-A little bit of old-fashioned fun goes a long way in summertime.
-How about some simple sidewalk chalk?
+A little bit of old-fashioned fun goes a long way in the summertime.
+How about some sidewalk chalk?
 Do some simple but colorful math equations right there in the driveway.
 Draw pictures of different nature scenes or practice your hopscotch skills.